Yellow Pages Trophy Race

-- Chevron B18C [18.A.71.1] (Bev Bond): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1972, the second round of the British series.
+- Chevron B18C [18.A.71.1] (Bev Bond): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1971, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
 Williams won seven championship rounds and finished second in the 1971 championship.
 Eden ordered Ensigns for 1972 but cancelled the order and bought March 722s instead.
 Williams continued to drive the Chevron until his 722 arrived and won three of the first six rounds of the 1972 series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.

 - GRD 272 [016-F2] (Roger Williamson): New for 1972, and entered in F2 by GRS International for a variety of drivers, including Reine Wisell, Tom Walkinshaw and Alan Jones.
 Rented to Wheatcroft Racing for Roger Williamson to drive in Formula Atlantic at the end of the season.
 Subsequent history unknown.